 Additionally, winter squash is a most nutritious vegetable, right up there with cabbage, carrots, potatoes, and spinach.
 It’s a great source of vitamin A and a good source of vitamin C, B vitamins (except B12), potassium, and fiber.
 Orange-fleshed varieties are high in beta-carotene; the deeper the hue, the greater the dose.

-A small selection of winter squash and pumpkin begin trickling into Northwest farmers markets in early October, but the show really gets going later in the month.
+A small selection of winter squash and pumpkin begin trickling into Northwest farmers markets in late September, but the show really gets going in October.
 The season for pumpkin is short, in that grocers stock up for Halloween, and when that is past, there is hardly a pumpkin anywhere.
 However, most of the other winter squash varieties are available in good supply through the end of January.

 You will find some of the following varieties in Northwest markets in early October, with more to come in later weeks.